-Understanding when the “time is right” can be challenging but there are some signs that occur to indicate when the time is right to consider long term assistance.
+Understanding when the “time is right” for aged care services can be challenging, but there are some signs that occur to indicate when the time is right to consider in-home aged care or long-term assistance.

 It’s important to remember that no two people are the same.
-Memory loss and/or dementia symptoms vary between person and person.
+Memory loss and/or dementia symptoms vary from person to person.
 Early warning signs include:

 Carers need a break too!

-Caring for our loved ones can be rewarding, but it can also be challenging.
-Information and services are available to support you and your elderly family members so that you can continue to provide the best support possible.
-It’s important to look after your own health and wellbeing as well, in some instances respite can provide you with a chance to take a break.
+Caring for our loved ones can be rewarding, but it can also be challenging at times.
+Information and services are available to support you and your elderly family members so that you can continue to provide the best aged care support possible.

 There are many ways we can assist you at home.
 We offer a full range of care and support services at home in the Mildura region to enable you to live independently in your own home, tailoring the aged care services you receive to meet your goals and needs.

 Independent retirement living

 Facilities, freedom, and support to do as much or as little as you like.
 Our 2-and 3-bedroom architecturally-designed units are in the heart of Mildura, immersed in beautifully landscaped gardens, so you can live your retirement your way.

 Residential care IN OUR

 The homes at our Mildura retirement village boast a warm and welcoming community.
 Surrounded by beautiful gardens and courtyards in the heart of Mildura, our well-established secure homes offer long and short-term care for people who need daily additional support in residential, respite, dementia, or palliative care.